Read the complete review of Photographing the World – Landscape Photography, the first video series by Elia Locardi and Fstoppers.

 - the price is not very low, but as I said it’s proportionate to the quality it offers

 This is the link to buy Photographing The World 1: Landscape Photography and Post-Processing with Elia Locardi.
-It’s a great product and I recommend it. 😉
+It’s a great product and I honestly recommend it.

 Here you can find a review of a great tool for Photoshop Raya Pro that helps to easily merge two or more exposures.
 If you are an expert in using luminosity masks don’t miss my review of Lumi32, arguably the best plugin out there specialized in creating those masks.
 Here my guide on how to take better travel pictures.